edcarp/python-novice-esces/_episodes/02-numpy.md

 The above example selects rows 0 through 11 and columns 2 through to the end of the array (which in this case is _only_ the last column).

 ~~~
-data from first hour is:
+data from first year is:
 [[3.788]
  [3.768]
  [4.774]